nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Authentication can be added later without major refactoring
 - All tasks are currently shared (no user isolation)

+**Bulk Delete Operation:**
+- Provides efficient way to clear all tasks with single API call
+- Avoids N+1 problem (no need to delete tasks one by one)
+- Useful for testing, development, and data management
+- Idempotent design ensures safe repeated calls

 **Property-Based Testing:**
 - Catches edge cases that manual testing misses
 - Provides mathematical guarantees about correctness